-Institutions that are unsuccessful in their reapplication in the next round of 2024-2029 funding cycle will be phased out from HEOP.
+Current HEOP IHEs that are unsuccessful in their reapplication in the next round of 2024-2029 funding cycle will be phased out from HEOP.
 Institutions being phased out for unsuccessful applications will only receive funding for full-need packaging for their HEOP students; however, funds cannot be used towards administrative expenses, such as staffing, or any other support services.
 The phase-out period will be up to four years beyond the end of the initial contract period or until all remaining HEOP students graduate/transfer/ exhaust eligibility, whichever is sooner.
 The institution must still provide all support services mandated by the RFP; however, HEOP funds cannot be used for this purpose.
-During this period an institution cannot recruit any new students.
+During this period an institution cannot recruit any new students, however, they can accept returning students with NYSED's prior approval, provided that the students can graduate within the phase-out period.